nWrightSB/pmm_int/key_capabilities.md

 - Automation and DevOps engineers
     - Validate that developer environments align with production level services.

-### What does it do that seperates it from the competition?
+### What does it do that separates it from the competition?
 - Native support for package focused languages
-- Machine learning capabilities provide dynamic, relevent suggestions based on workspace setup and community usage
+- Machine learning capabilities provide dynamic, relevant suggestions based on workspace setup and community usage
-- High level exposure to installed and in use packagesa
+- High level exposure to installed and in use packages
 - Community input is largely passive

 ### What value does it add over its competition